 - Management updates procedures regarding Covid-19 whenever new guidelines are introduced.

 We are asking all patients to adhere to the following:

-- If you are unwell, isolated or experiencing symptoms of fever, shortness of breath, coughing or sore throat at the time of your appointment please call us to reschedule your appointment.
+- If you are self-isolating or have a loss or change in sense of smell or taste, fever, chills or sweats, cough, sore throat, shortness of breath and/or running nose prior to your appointment please call us to reschedule your appointment.

 - Everyone who enters our consulting suite uses the hand sanitiser provided on arrival and again on departure.

 - Please do not lean on or stand over the reception counter and avoid touching the surface where possible.
 We ask that you pay by card when able.